 Measure and adjust

-- Mix percentage: What percentage chooses Stars?
+- Mix percentage: What share of customers choose Stars?

 How do you calculate the margin impact? (step by step)